Highland Wool

 Donald’s ability to drive or operate anything with wheels and/or a motor, and his natural inventiveness, comes in handy on a farm where DIY often saves the day.
 He resettled permanently on the farm in 2013, and, with his wife Donna, began exploring regenerative methods to bring the farm back into productivity after 30 years of neglect.

 Donald will be integral to our processing and machinery design and maintenance, and will be learning all about wool processing along the way.
+His Bio and CV are here.

 Anna George

-Anna George is a weaver, spinner and maker of woolly things.
-She has a passion for all things sustainable and moved into the Highlands with her husband in 2021.
-In her previous life she lived in Suffolk with her husband and two children, who are now grown up and remain in East Anglia.
-She worked in education and then for the Emergency Ambulance Service as a Senior EMT.
 She has been a maker of things all her life, focussing on green woodworking and spoon making among other things and always had a longing to move to Scotland and live in a more sustainable way.
-With a strong interest in permaAculture and self sufficiency and a natural ability to turn her hand at most things, in recent years she has discovered a true passion and fascination for all things wool and her adaptability and enthusiasm has enabled her to become an important part of the team.
+With a strong interest in permaculture and self sufficiency and a natural ability to turn her hand at most things, in recent years she has discovered a true passion and fascination for all things wool and her adaptability and enthusiasm has enabled her to become an important part of the team.
+Her Instagram page is here.